Noxalus/BulletLua/README.md

 Both sol and BulletLua use C++11 features, so make sure you have a C++11-capable compiler.

-BulletLua is now a header-only library, so you just need to make sure your project can find the headers in the `include` directory.
+To build a static library, run

+    python bootstrap.py --lib && ninja

+Link the library generated in the lib directory and make sure the headers in the `bulletlua` directory can be found by your project, and you're already halfway there.
+An alternative would be to just directly add the source code to your project, although I wouldn't recommend that.

 Because there are so many use cases out there, BulletLua doesn't actually draw any sprites.
 It simply runs lua scripts, manages the generated bullets, and provides a simple method for collision detection.
 As such, you'll need to produce your own code to draw the bullets.
 This can be as simple as creating a class to inherit from BulletLuaManager and creating a draw method.
 Example: